BrowserBox/BrowserBox/README.md

 Import-Module BrowserBox-Tools
 ```

-Then to full set up BrowserBox, run with your desired port:
+Then, to fully set up BrowserBox, run the following with your desired port:

 ```posh
 Install-BrowserBox